 17. Kalakand recipe – this kalkand is a jhatpat (quick) recipe.
 Only two ingredients are required sweetened condensed milk and paneer or chenna.
 Stir for 15 minutes.
 Allow to set the kalakand for a couple of hours and you have the kalakand ready.

-18. 7 cup barfi recipe – easy and delicious South Indian sweet that can be made for Raksha Bandhan festival.
+18. 7 cup barfi – This is an easy and delicious South Indian sweet that can be made for Raksha Bandhan festival.
 7 cup barfi includes 7 cups or 7 measures of ingredients.
-It is also called as 7 cup cake.
+It is also called as 7 cup cake and tastes absolutely delicious.

-19. Chocolate cake without oven – soft, moist and delicious chocolate cake made in pressure cooker.
+19. Cake without oven – soft, moist and delicious chocolate cake made in pressure cooker.
 If you want to make a chocolate based sweet for rakhsa bandhan then you can check these other Chocolate recipes also:

-20. Carrot halwa or gajar halwa – gajar halwa is a classic Indian dessert made with grated carrots and milk.
+20. Carrot halwa or gajar halwa – It is a classic Indian dessert made with grated carrots and milk.
 Gajar halwa is made for any celebrative occasion.
 Its an evergreen Indian dessert.
 Few more popular halwa recipes you can make for rakhi festival are:

-21. Burfi recipe – a really easy and quick basic recipe of barfi made with khoya or mawa.
-This recipe just takes about 20 minutes right from the preparation to the cooking.
+21. Burfi recipe – This is a really easy and quick basic recipe of barfi made with khoya or mawa.
+This basic burfi recipe can be adapted to make different kinds of barfi with various flavors.
+E.g. For making chocolate barfi you can add cocoa powder.